Which city is cheaper, Kotor or Corfu?

 Both Kotor and Corfu are popular destinations to visit in the autumn with plenty of activities.
 The autumn months attract visitors to Corfu because of the hiking trails, the shopping scene, and the natural beauty of the area.
 Also, the hiking trails, the small town atmosphere, and the natural beauty of the area are the main draw to Kotor this time of year.

 Corfu is around the same temperature as Kotor in the autumn.
-The temperature in Corfu is usually 18°C (65°F) in October, and Kotor stays around 17°C (63°F).
+The daily temperature in Corfu averages around 18°C (65°F) in October, and Kotor fluctuates around 17°C (63°F).

 It's quite sunny in Kotor.
 Corfu usually receives less sunshine than Kotor during autumn.
 Corfu gets 178 hours of sunny skies, while Kotor receives 203 hours of full sun in the autumn.